lunarsrl/NovaMusic/README.md

 - `just build-vendored` compiles with vendored dependencies from that tarball
 - `just check` runs clippy on the project to check for linter warnings
 - `just check-json` can be used by IDEs that support LSP

+## Updates
+- Playlists now stored in local data directory as utf8 m3u files.
+- Creating a playlist allows you to choose and icon to display.
+(Filepath to icon is saved in the M3U)
+- When scanning the music directory, Nova Music will detect m3u files and make a personal copy in the local data directory.
+- The user is now notified in the case of most errors rather than doing nothing or crashing.
+- All the text in the app is now utilizing localization with i18n so translations are now possible.

+## Todo:
+#### Priority:
+- Exploring CPAL instead of Rodio
+- Gapless Playback
+- Crossfade support

+#### Other:
+- Artist View
+- Optional network features (ex: Musicbrainz integration for automatic metadata)
+- Genres
+- Shuffle options
+- Basic Keybinds
+- Flatpak release!

+#### Completed:
+- ~~[ ! ] Replace current playlist implementation with m3u~~
+- ~~Playlist updates: Allow M3U import from inside app, allow custom cover art, delete playlists from inside app~~
+- ~~Localization update~~

 ## Translators